 Air Force ROTC Aerospace Studies

-Col. Scott D. Peel, Professor of Aerospace Studies
+Col. Robert (Scott) Grainger, Professor of Aerospace Studies

 The faculty of Aerospace Studies is organized to administer the Air Force Reserve Officer Training Corps (ROTC) classes and related experiences.

 The four-year program requires student participation during four academic years.
-The first two years, students are enrolled in the General Military Course (GMC) one credit hour each term.
+The first two years, students are enrolled in the General Military Course (GMC) which consists of one academic credit hour and two leadership laboratory credit hours each term.
 During the spring term of the sophomore year, students compete for entry into the Professional Officer Course (POC).
-Those selected will attend a four-week field training course, normally during the summer between their sophomore and junior years, and enter the POC at the beginning of their junior year.
+Those selected will attend a two-week field training course, normally during the summer between their sophomore and junior years, and enter the POC at the beginning of their junior year.
 In the POC, cadets hold the rank of cadet officers and participate in planning, organizing, and conducting the leadership laboratory training.
 This training is the application of leadership and management theory they have learned.
-On completion of the POC, the four-week field training course, and receipt of a baccalaureate degree, cadets are commissioned in the Air Force as second lieutenants.
+On completion of the POC, the two-week field training course, and receipt of a baccalaureate degree, cadets are commissioned in the Air Force as second lieutenants.

-The three-year program is similar to the four-year program but requires students in their first year of AFROTC to be concurrently enrolled in both the sophomore and freshman GMC course, a total of two semester hours each term.
+The three-year program is similar to the four-year program but requires students in their first year of AFROTC to be concurrently enrolled in both the sophomore and first-year GMC course, a total of four credit hours each term.

 Entry Requirements: All students accepted into the Professional Officer Course (POC) must: